flatiron-school/postwork.flatironschool.com/_includes/ruby_rails/books.md

 [http://www.amazon.com/gp/product/0321545044](http://www.amazon.com/gp/product/0321545044)

-This is a grea companion book to *Refactoring: Ruby Edition*.
+This is a great companion book to *Refactoring: Ruby Edition*.
 Treat it like a workbook.
 It's fantastic.

 ### [The Rails 4 Way](https://leanpub.com/tr4w)